hanami/controller/README.md

 ### Rack middleware

-Rack middleware can be configured globally in `config.ru`, but often they add an unnecessary overhead for all those endpoints who aren't direct users of a certain middleware.
-Think about a middleware to create sessions, where only `SessionsController::Create` may be involved and the rest of the application shouldn't pay the performance ticket of calling that middleware.
+Rack middleware can be configured globally in `config.ru`, but often they add an unnecessary overhead for all those endpoints that aren't direct users of a certain middleware.

+Think about a middleware to create sessions, where only `SessionsController::Create` needs that middleware, but every other action pays the performance price for that middleware.

-An action can employ one or more Rack middleware, with `.use`.
+The solution is that an action can employ one or more Rack middleware, with `.use`.

 ```ruby
 require 'lotus/controller'